shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, you gain the ability to help others bend reality.
 When another creature casts a spell from your bonded schools, you may use your reaction to add one of your Bond Affinity options to it.
 You can do this even if a Bond Affinity option has already been applied to it.
 Either the casting creature or the spell must be within your Cast Range.

+You gain the following Bond Affinity option:

+-   Bent: The spell’s attributes are modified to have your Cast Range, Tether Range, and Spell Duration.

 ### Spell Sharing

 At level 5, you can give someone else a piece of your power.
 As an action, you can share a spell you know from your bonded schools with another willing creature within your Cast Range.
 That creature becomes a vessel of your power, and gains the ability to cast the shared spell, expending your spell points when they do.